Overcoming data challenges through enriched validation and targeted sampling to measure whole-person health in electronic health records: Results

-As expected, the extracted EHR data had a large amount of missingness.
-In particular, rare labs for inflammation components of the ALI were missing for $>95\%$ of patients.
-Labs for the metabolic components were missing for $21\%$ of patients, and measurements for the cardiovascular components were non-missing for basically everyone (Supplemental Figure~S3A).
-The most common patterns of missing data are displayed in Supplemental Figure~S4.
-Fortunately, most patients ($78\%$) had at least $5$ non-missing ALI components (Supplemental Figure~S3B).
+As expected, the extracted EHR data had lots of missingness (Supplemental Figure~S4).
+Rare inflammation labs were missing for $>95\%$ of patients (Supplemental Figure~S5A).
+Metabolic labs were missing for $21\%$ of patients.
+Cardiovascular components (from vitals) were non-missing for basically everyone.
+Fortunately, most patients ($78\%$) had at least five non-missing ALI components (Supplemental Figure~S5B).

-Using these ALI values to fit the ``naive'' healthcare utilization model, we estimate the following.
-First, for every $0.1$-point (or one component) increase in ALI, the odds of engaging in the healthcare system are expected to increase by $10\%$ (OR $= 1.10$, 95\% confidence interval [95\% CI]: $1.03$, $1.18$), adjusting for age.
-Second, the expected odds of engaging in the healthcare system for an $18$-year-old patient with an ALI of $0$ are $0.25$ (95\% CI: $0.18$, $0.35$).
-Third, for every $10$ years older a patient was at their first encounter, their odds of engaging in the healthcare system are expected to increase by $11\%$ (OR $= 1.11$, 95\% CI: $1.00, 1.23$), adjusting for ALI.
-Thus, the naive model suggests that worse whole-person health leads to higher expected odds of hospitalization or emergency department visits.